Appendix 2 – The Poems

 You taught me this, beloved, though:

-that wanting what you cannot hold
+That wanting what you cannot hold

 is still a kind of holding.